 Also, it is important to check and seal of any dark crevices and cracks (you can buy household sealants easily from your neighborhood hardware store), stop water from being collecting at possible spots around the house and ensure cleaning is done regularly at every nook and cranny.
 Never leave your dishes overnight and ensure the kitchen sink is dry before retiring for the night.

 The use of boric acid to combat pesky cockroaches and pests dates as far as 100 years ago.
 It is undoubtedly one of the most effective methods if used correctly.
 Boric acid has no repellency to insects and are extremely potent to cockroaches.
 Cockroaches will not have to feed on boric acid for it to take effect.
-Simply by crawling over areas treated with boric acid will cause their eventual death (even their entire colony when they return home).
+An unsuspecting roach crawling over areas treated with boric acid will cause them to die (even affecting their entire colony when they return home).
 The acid, which resembles white powder, should be applied in minimal quantities in areas where cockroaches are likely to appear and traverse.

 Despite its low toxicity to humans, boric acid should never be applied and use near areas where food is commonly prepared, for example, the kitchen top and the dining table.